 Legionella are found naturally in the environment, usually in water.
 They have been found in creeks and ponds, hot and cold water taps, hot water tanks, decorative fountains, and large plumbing systems.

 How is legionellosis spread?

 People get Legionnaire's disease when they breathe contaminated mist.
 Legionnaire's is not spread person to person.

 Who gets legionellosis?

 Patients have ranged in age from 10 months to 84 years.
-The disease most often affects middle-aged or older men, particularly those who smoke or drink heavily.
-People with underlying illnesses such as cancer or those with lowered immune system resistance to disease are also at higher risk.
+The disease most often affects middle-aged or older men, particularly those who smoke.
+People with underlying illnesses such as lung disease, cancer, or those with lowered immune system resistance to disease are also at higher risk.

 What are the usual symptoms of legionellosis?

-The early symptoms of legionellosis may be flu-like with muscle aches, headaches, tiredness and dry cough followed by high fever, chills and occasionally diarrhea.
+The early symptoms of legionellosis may be flu-like with muscle aches, headaches, tiredness, shortness of breath, and dry cough followed by high fever, chills and occasionally diarrhea.
 Temperatures commonly reach 102-105 degrees F and chest X-rays often show pneumonia.